A History of Search Engines

 » Monstrous Lycos™ added Prefix Matching and Word Proximity to Search Results

 On July 20, 1994, a monstrous new search engine named Lycos went public with a catalog of 54,000 documents.
 Besides providing results ranked by relevance, Lycos’ algorithm also used prefix matching and word proximity (very important in organic search engine optimization even now) in their search engine placement.
-The main advantage that Lycos had was its huge size.
-By August of 1994, Lycos had indexed 394,000 documents, by January 1995, it had 1.5 million documents, and by November 1996, Lycos over 60 million documents.
-If these documents were printed out and stacked on top of one another, they would reach… well, you get the idea.
-This was more pages indexed than any other Web search engine in history.

 » Infoseek™ Offered Web Site Search Engine Submission

-Infoseek, also started in 1994, offered a few extra features, such as allowing internet marketing promotion and advertising specialists and other webmasters to submit their own pages to the search index.
-In December, 1995, Netscape agreed to use them as their default search, which instantly gave them increased popularity.
-Unfortunately, spammers soon took advantage of Infoseek’s generosity, and made it virtually impossible for searchers to get useful results.
+In December 1995, Netscape agreed to use them as their default search, which instantly gave them increased popularity.
+Unfortunately, spammers soon took advantage of Infoseek’s generosity and made it virtually impossible for searchers to get useful results.

 » AltaVista™ Claimed Unlimited Bandwidth and Taught Search Tips

-Next came AltaVista, with nearly unlimited bandwidth at the time.
 They were the first to have advanced searching techniques, even offering useful search tips to teach new search engine techniques and help users get better results.
-By November, 1997, Altavista, claimed that it handled roughly 20 million queries per day.
+By November 1997, Altavista, claimed that it handled roughly 20 million queries per day.

 On May 20, 1996, the Inktomi Corporation launched its Hotbot search engine.
 Hotwire listed this search engine, and it too became very popular.
 In 2003, Inktomi was purchased by Yahoo!

 Yes, the Bot Boom resulted in many new automated search engines with the capability of handling the large number of sites and searches that were being done.
-Although, they were an improvement, many search engine queries still returned lists of non-related information, or “junk” results.
+Although they were an improvement, many search engine queries still returned lists of non-related information, or “junk” results.
 A search for Mars could have returned sites on Venus!

 Back to Natural